-Whether MSN students desire to sharpen nursing processes and critical thinking skills in preparation to educate other health team members, provide direct primary care or lead a class of students studying their chosen profession of nursing, Marian's program for a Master of Science in Nursing (MSN) degree will prepare graduates to assume teaching roles and advanced practice and leadership roles.
+For RNs who desire to sharpen nursing processes and critical thinking skills in preparation to educate other health team members, provide direct primary care or lead a class of students studying to be professional nurses, Marian's program leading to a Master of Science in Nursing (MSN) degree will prepare graduates to assume teaching, advanced practice and leadership roles in healthcare.

 One DuPont Circle, NW, Suite 530

 The mission of the Marian University School of Nursing is to prepare students, within a faith-based university, for service as professional nurses and leaders dedicated to the caring and enrichment of individuals, families and communities.